PDF

 Food Grade Lecithin Market Size

 The food-grade lecithin market is witnessing robust growth driven by its multifunctional properties and expanding applications across the food industry.
 Key applications include chocolates, bakery goods, waffles and ice creams, where lecithin improves texture, extends shelf life and enhances product stability.
-For instance, in the confectionery sector, lecithin reduces viscosity during chocolate production, cutting costs while ensuring smoothness.
+For instance, in the confectionery sector, lecithin reduces viscosity during chocolate production, cutting costs while ensuring smoothness, as per our research.

 In February 2021, AAK launched Akolec, a line of plant-based lecithin emulsifier systems sourced from sunflower oil and soybean oil.
 The systems are designed to help improve nutrition, functionality and processing of a variety of foods and beverages, including baked foods, confectionery items and plant-based dairy and plant-based meat alternatives, according to the company.